 “Diabetes is a huge problem in the Latinx community,” says Lorena Alarcon-Casas Wright, MD, a UW associate professor of metabolism, endocrinology and nutrition.
 “We need to pay more attention to this population to address the disparities in care.”

-To better serve the community, Wright has established a new Latinx diabetes clinic at UW Medicine.
-In addition to offering care for Spanish-speaking patients, she hopes the clinic will serve as a community outreach point and a hub for culturally appropriate medical education.
+To better serve the community, Wright has established a Latinx diabetes clinic at UW Medicine.
+In addition to offering care for Spanish-speaking patients, she has made the clinic a community outreach point and a hub for culturally humble medical education.

 A SHARED CULTURE